ZacharyTraul/Pwn-Rev/MetaCTF20PrecisionMatching.md

 0002c990: 6100 7200 6500 2e00 6400 6c00 6c00 0000  a.r.e...d.l.l...

 ```
-While it is a bit odd that most off the characters are separated by null bytes, you can clearly see `kernel32.dll` and `malware.dll` hanging arund `CreateRemoteThread`.
-We can try both.
+While it is a bit odd that most off the characters are separated by null bytes, you can clearly see `kernel32.dll` and `malware.dll` hanging around `CreateRemoteThread`.
+We can try both if we need to.
 ## Putting it all together
 So far we know we want a rule that imports pe and somehow uses the linker version and imports function to check files.
 That leaves us with a file looking something like this:
 ```